sunfounder/pironman5/docs/source/advanced/io_board.rst

 RGB Control Pin
 -------------------------

-The RGB LED is driven by SPI and connected to **GPIO10**, which is also the SPI MOSI pin.
-The two pins above J9 are used to connect the RGB to GPIO10.
+The RGB LEDs are driven by SPI and connected to **GPIO10**, which is also the SPI MOSI pin.
+The two pins above J9 are used to connect the RGB LEDs to GPIO10.
 If not needed, the jumper can be removed.

   .. image:: img/io_board_rgb_pin.png